 - Supplies that you will need shortly, their limitation and availability (soap, hand sanitiser, disposable gloves, masks, disinfectants, long-life foods) especially if you will be isolated or choose to isolate yourself;

-- Hygiene to avoid infection such as the good old washing your hands, covering mouth and nose when sneezing or coughing, avoid touching your eyes, mouth and nose and keeping social distancing
+- Hygiene to avoid infection such as the good old washing your hands, covering your mouth and nose when sneezing or coughing, avoiding touching your eyes, mouth and nose and keeping social distancing

 - And responsiveness, being ready to change old habits and do things differently; if you are in Queensland, follow the Australian and State regulations and Covid-19 Plans.

 - Be prepared for absenteeism

 - Maintain staff and customer welfare or plan to suspend their services